 Working safely in the heat

 Water.
 Rest.
-Shade these are the three components to OSHA's heat illness prevention campaign that they launched in 2011.
-They are a good reminder for those of us that work outside in the heat.
+Shade these are the three components of OSHA's heat illness prevention campaign that they launched in 2011.
+They are a good reminder for those of us who work outside in the heat.

-Every year thousands of cases of heat illness are reported and unfortunately many of them resulted in a loss of life.
-Heat illness can effect anyone regardless of age, gender, or physical ability.
+Every year thousands of cases of heat illness are reported and unfortunately, many of them result in a loss of life.
+Heat illness can affect anyone regardless of age, gender, or physical ability.
 When you're working out in the field it's good practice to understand the symptoms and what to do in case someone is suffering from them.

 Tips for staying cool while working outdoors: